Robinhood Markets Inc. (HOOD) Shares Down Despite Recent Market Volatility

-Robinhood Markets Inc. (NASDAQ: HOOD)’s stock price has decreased by -2.18 compared to its previous closing price of 9.65.
-However, the company has seen a -1.87% decrease in its stock price over the last five trading sessions.
+Robinhood Markets Inc. (NASDAQ: HOOD)’s stock price has decreased by -0.22 compared to its previous closing price of 9.01. but the company has seen a -7.51% decline in its stock price over the last five trading sessions.
 Barron’s reported on 12/28/22 that Sam Bankman-Fried Tapped Alameda to Buy Robinhood Stake.
 The Stock Is Sliding.

 Is It Worth Investing in Robinhood Markets Inc. (NASDAQ: HOOD) Right Now?